Last updated: April 2023

 “Tranquillity is an essential element of many of our nationally protected landscapes, one that makes a significant contribution to people’s experience and enjoyment of these landscapes.”

 Despite its narrow interpretation of the statutory purpose of National Parks and AONBs, the ANG makes some attempt to address the tranquillity issue, albeit in a heavily caveated way: where practical, it’s desirable that airspace routes below 7,000 feet should seek to avoid flying over AONBs and National Parks.
 Sponsors, meanwhile, are required only to take this into consideration.

-A quick look at the Surrey Hills AONB website alone, reveals that 37,000 people live within the AONB, and 1.5 million live within 10km of it.
-According to the website, millions of people visit the AONB each year.
+As just one example, 37,000 people live within the Surrey Hills AONB and 1.5 million live within 10km of it.
+According to its website, millions of people visit the AONB each year.

 However, if AONBs and National Parks are avoided, thousands of people enjoying and living in “ordinary” countryside might be expected to bear the brunt of aviation noise instead.